Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/scroll-indicators/template.md

   {{demo.snippet name='docs-example-scroll-indicators.js' label='component.js'}}
 {{/docs-demo}}

-## Scroll Indicators with Fixed Columns
+## Horizontal Scroll Indicators with Fixed Columns

-Scroll indicators will respect fixed columns, appearing inside of them when they are present or at the edges of the table when they are not.
+Horizontal indicators will respect fixed columns, appearing inside of them when they are present, or at the edges of the table when they are not.

 {{#docs-demo as |demo|}}
   {{#demo.example name='scroll-indicators-with-fixed'}}